 Crispy, delicious and so addictive, these crispy coconut chicken tenders with hot honey sauce will be your new favorite once you try it.
-The super crispy coating on the chicken is amazing and the homemade hot honey dipping sauce could not be tastier or easier to make.
+The super crispy coconut coating on the chicken is amazing and the homemade hot honey dipping sauce could not be tastier or easier to make.
 This crispy coconut chicken makes a really fun weekend meal to make with friends or family and it is so delicious.

 The coating to the chicken has some added corn starch to really crisp things up although if you do not have it on hand that is fine.
 If you like a nice crunchy chicken tender, these are it.